article | March 9, 2017

 What’s behind the revolving door?
 At high-turnover organizations, sales reps are overworked and overwhelmed.
 They spend more time managing relationships than they do selling.
 They aren’t getting quality leads; They aren’t tuned into their buyers.
 They’re under-performing, and their morale is low.
 It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
-Leverage the How to Make Your Number in 2017.
-Review the latest talent approach in the sales strategy section under People Plan phase on pages 285 – 293 of the workbook.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 1. No defined sales strategy